 - 9.2.1 Applicants must contact an Assessor prior to application only to obtain permission to provide contact details including a valid email address.
 No attempt should be made to canvas the Assessor's intended response. - 9.2.2 The Applicant must seek permission and provide contact details, including a valid email address, for (4) Consultants (Assessors) who each will complete Workplace Assessments. - 9.2.2.1 Assessors must have acted in a supervisory capacity for the Applicant within a rotation from the last two years (1st January 2021 30 March 2023) of clinical work.
-At least one (1) Consultant must be from the current rotation. - 9.2.3 A maximum of two (2) Consultants or Assessors can be nominated from a single rotation. - 9.2.5 NZOA will randomly select a further 3 Assessors from the last two years where possible.
+At least one (1) Consultant must be from the current rotation. - 9.2.3 A maximum of two (2) Consultants or Assessors can be nominated from a single rotation. - 9.2.4 If an Applicant elects noza to provide the details for supervising Consultants in accordance with these Regulations, or it is subsequently discovered that the Applicant has provided incorrect or misleading information, either intentionally or by mistake, the Applicant may be withdrawn from the selection process and their application will not be considered further in the selection process. - NZOA will randomly select a further 3 Assessors from the last two years where possible.
 If there are not enough Assessors available NZOA may go back to the last four years.
 The names of the randomly selected Assessors selected to submit Workplace Assessments will not be released to Applicants.
-These Assessors will be from consultants the Applicant has worked with in the last two years. - 9.2.6 The nominated Assessors will be contacted requesting them to complete the Workplace Assessment. - 9.2.7 The Assessor must have a valid email address and be available to complete the Workplace Assessment during the allocated period.
-The Workplace Assessment can be completed online only. - 9.2.8 A minimum of six (6) valid Workplace Assessments must be returned in order for the Applicant to progress through the selection process.
-A valid Workplace Assessment has 17 out of 19 questions answered. - 9.2.9 Applicants are advised to nominate people who are most likely to be able to give a complete assessment. - 9.2.10 The top and bottom scored Workplace Assessments will be discarded and the median total of the remaining 5 will be used to determine the score of this selection tool.
+These Assessors will be from consultants the Applicant has worked with in the last two years.

+The nominated Assessors will be contacted requesting them to complete the Workplace Assessment.

+The Assessor must have a valid email address and be available to complete the Workplace9.2.7 Assessment during the allocated period.
+The Workplace Assessment can be completed online only.

+A minimum of six (6) valid Workplace Assessments must be returned in order for the Applicant to progress through the selection process.
+A valid Workplace Assessment has 17 out of 19 questions answered.

+Applicants are advised to nominate people who are most likely to be able to give a complete assessment.

+The top and bottom scored Workplace Assessments will be discarded and the mean total of the remaining 5 will be used to determine the score of this selection tool.